 All students are responsible for their own behavior and personal safety while engaged in off-campus activities.
 Students are requested to report any criminal activity that they observe occurring off-campus to the local police and to the vice president and chief administrative officer.
 Any student engaged in criminal and/or illegal activity or activity which is contrary to the student conduct policies of the college as stated in the student handbook may be subject to college discipline in addition to criminal or civil penalties, whether this behavior occurred on or off campus.

-In order to promote both the testimony of Dordt College and a vital Christian educational atmosphere for all students and to remove a source of potential temptation or stumbling for students who may struggle with the abuse of or addiction to alcohol, alcohol will at no time be allowed on campus.
+In order to promote both the testimony of Dordt University and a vital Christian educational atmosphere for all students and to remove a source of potential temptation or stumbling for students who may struggle with the abuse of or addiction to alcohol, alcohol will at no time be allowed on campus.
 The college supports and has a duty to uphold federal and state laws related to the use of alcohol.
 Students under the age of 21 are not to use or possess alcohol and will be held accountable should they choose to do so on or off campus.
 Students who are twenty-one or over are expected to abide by local, state, and national laws with regard to alcohol and will be held accountable for violations of law that occur off campus as well as on campus.

 Any misuse or abuse of alcoholic beverages by students will not be tolerated and may subject the student to disciplinary action.
 The consumption or possession of alcoholic beverages by anyone is prohibited on campus or in college-controlled areas, in college-approved housing facilities, in vehicles, and at college-related activities.
 The presence of alcohol containers will be regarded as possession.
 Students may not attend a college function after consuming alcohol.
 Students who return to campus in an intoxicated state or are discovered on or off campus in an intoxicated state are subject to college discipline.
 Students who provide alcohol to a minor are also subject to college discipline.